swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 While Loops
 ===========

-Lets start by looking at while loops since they function like while loops in many other languages.
+Let's start by looking at while loops since they function like while loops in many other languages.
 The example below takes a list of integers and computes the product of each number in the list up to the -1 element.